7 Ways Retailers Know What You’re About To Buy

 by Jeff Cruz

 Do you know what information you’re unknowingly giving to retailers?
-We explore how they are tracking your shopping habits and using that info to predict your purchases.
+We explore how they track your shopping habits and use that info to predict your purchases.

 You might have wondered how some retailers seem to know exactly what things you need at the exact time you need them.
 Do not be confused that it’s just about seasonal shopping.
 When a retailer sends you coupons for shoes just as you are thinking about going to the store to order them, you must have told them about your plans without realizing it.